 Ammonites first appeared around 240 Million years ago during the Triassic period.
 They descended from straight shelled Cephalopods, Orthoceras being a well known species characterised by its long straight chambered body.
 Ammonoids and their relatives in general, go all the way back to the Devonian, so by the time the Triassic came around, there was many well evolved species of Ammonite in existence.
 It is thought that the Permian extinction, 252 Million years ago, may have given the newly formed ammonite species a helping hand in becoming so prolific.
 At the end of the Permian, some 96% of all marine life, and 70% of terrestrial life became extinct.
 It is one of the worst extinction events the world has ever experienced.
 At the end of the Triassic era, only one species of ammonite survived.
 Amazingly, from this one species, they began to thrive again and became widespread during the Jurassic and Cretaceous.
 It was at the end of the Cretaceous that ammonites, along with dinosaurs and many other species finally became extinct.
 The Nautilus, a cousin of the ammonite however, survived and is frequently found in the warmer oceans of the world today.

 Lyme Regis Promicroceras planicosta Ammonites This section includes Promicroceras planicosta ammonites, 200 Million Years Old.
 They are most commonly found at Black Ven, Lyme Regis, but have also been found in other Jurassic locations around the country.
+These are prepared on their characteristic grey jurassic matrix, and most often have a honey or toffee colour calcite preservation.

 Lyme Regis Arnioceras and Golden Cap ammonites This section includes Arnioceras semicostatum polished ammonite bed, Green ammonites from Golden Cap and Seatown, and a few others from time to time.
 These are classic Jurassic Ammonite species found in Dorset.